brekk/mad-notes/notes/Migration - Coming From JavaScript.md

 List.nth(7, list) // Nothing
 ```

-The above code may feel unwieldy coming from JS, but ultimately this safety helps prevent invalid states.
+The above code may feel unwieldy coming from JS, but ultimately this safety helps [[Language Design - Make Invalid States Unrepresentable|prevent invalid states]].

 In order to get the raw value out from a Maybe, you can use `Maybe.fromMaybe` or [[Core - Data Types#Deconstruction|deconstruct the container]] using `where`: